0xAX/linux-insides/Initialization/linux-initialization-1.md

 } :text = 0x9090
 ```

+The ADDR keyword above returns the absolute address (here means virtual address) of the named section.
+The AT keyword above specifies the load address (here means physical address) of the section.
+The full syntax of section definition is defined in the [Using ld The GNU linker](https://ftp.gnu.org/old-gnu/Manuals/ld-2.9.1/html_node/ld_21.html).

 Besides the definition of the `.text` section, we can understand default virtual and physical addresses from the linker script.
 Note that address of the `_text` is location counter which is defined as:

 ```